wso2/docs-is/en/docs/fragments/enable-email-as-username.md

     enable_email_domain= true
     ```

-6. Configure the following set of parameters in the user store
+6. Configure the following set of parameters in the userstore
-    configuration, depending on the type of user store you are connected
+    configuration, depending on the type of userstore you are connected
     to (LDAP/Active Directory/ JDBC).
     <table>
     <thead>